codyvangosen/CS-230-Operating-Platforms/README.md

 This is a repository of my project files and final submission for my final portfolio for the CS-230 Operating Platforms Class at SNHU.

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
+The Gaming Room client desired to expand their already long-standing successful game to a cross-platform approach.
+This would faciliate the need of cross-plaform APIs and development to take into account implementation for several differnt operating systems.

 What did you do particularly well in developing this documentation?